top of page

 "Hola Lina"

 On the road, Martin experiences the gritty reality of touring the children’s music circuit.
 After a drunken night at a dive bar, he wakes up to discover that Lina, the woman he slept with, expects payment he can’t afford—forcing her to join the tour until he can settle the debt.
 When his first large elementary school performance begins falling apart, Lina unexpectedly jumps into the act and wins over the crowd, securing a permanent place in the show.
-Meanwhile, a mysterious man named Jim begins tracking Lina across the country.
+Meanwhile, a mysterious man begins tracking them across the country.

 Ep.
 6